 5. Rust

 Rust is a fungal disease that affects all types of woody plants.
-Most rust infections are caused by Puccinia species, a genus of hemibiotrophic fungal pathogens.
+Puccinia species, a genus of hemibiotrophic fungal pathogens cause most rust infections.
 Hemibiotrophs feed on living cells and then kill them using toxins and enzymes.

 Rust symptoms include brown flecks on leaves and twigs or branches.
 An orange-yellow halo may surround these spots.
 If a rust fungus has infected your plant, it will show signs of wilting, premature senescence, and poor growth.